GELIELEO/ai2thor-sceneRender/README.md

 ## How to use it
 The python file ```ai2thor_scene_render.py``` consists on a class to create all the information needed to perform a discrete navigation within AI2THOR environment.
-In sort, all we need to do in order to create the render of a new
+In sort, all we need to do in order to create the render of a new scene is to create an object of the class ```ai2thor_scene_render()```, as it is shown in the following piece of code:

 ```python
 scene1  = ai2thor_scene_render(
         scene_name='FloorPlan28',